 It's more glaringly obvious than Censor Steam or Pixellation, and such a brutal way of keeping something hidden from audiences that it's often used for parodies of censorship.
 There are plenty of subversions where the characters acknowledge it as if it was a physical object in their world.
 (Bonus points if they simply step around it to reveal that it was covering nothing offensive whatsoever).

 A variation is for the bar to appear over a person's eyes, rather than their "naughty bits".
-Rather than censoring nudity, it's used to censor identity.
+Rather than censoring nudity, it's used to censor identity (especially if it's someone who can't be shown on television due to legal reasons).
 This may be used when the subject in question is fully clothed, and is often used to Draw Around Trademarks in order to show a famous person to whom the author doesn't have the rights while still maintaining Plausible Deniability.
 This was also commonly done while showing parts in vintage porn magazines and older medical books.

 Another, more recent, trend is to briefly place censor decals (often the program's logo or some mocking caption) over people's mouths when they say something that is bleeped out.
 This may be for the "benefit" of lip readers, or purely for added humor.